pypeaday/eol-dr/checklist.md

 ### Credit Cards

 - YNAB has each of our cards with all the scheduled transactions on each one.
 Logins in Bitwarden
+- We pay our credit card balance every month so since there's no real debt there isn't much to worry about, just keep doing what we're doing...

 ### Cell Phone & Internet

 - Verizon (login in Bitwarden)
 - Privacy.com card that autopays
-- Internet Service Provider is Spectrum (login in Bitwarden)
+- Internet Service Provider is TDS (login in Bitwarden)

 ### Bill Auto Pay